Home Car Washing - Water Saver or Water Waste?

 Does washing your car in your driveway benefit the environment?

 Not at all!
 It also happens to be illegal in many cities in Canada.
 When you rinse off your car, all of the water and chemical residues get washed into storm drains, which gets deposited directly into our lakes and rivers.
 If your driveway happens to be next to your lawn, the water can also leek underground and pollute water tables and harm beneficial soil organisms.
 At Valet Car Wash, all waste water is sent directly to sewage treatment facilities, so that all chemical residues are removed and the water is purified before returning to the environment.

 Does washing your car at home do a better job?

-Do yourself and the environment a favor.
+Do yourself and the environment a favour.
 Visit Valet Car Wash today.
-Located in Guelph, Cambridge, and Kitchener.
-For more information in regards to environmental effects go to riversides.org and carcarcentral.com or carlove.org
+Located in Guelph, Cambridge, Mississauga, St. Catharines and Kitchener.
+For more information in regards to environmental effects go to watersavers or reasons to wash your car